hybrisPawelWiacek/YouTubeKnowledgeMiner/docs/rules.md

 6. **Documentation Updates**: Periodically request updates to architectural documentation to reflect implementation changes.

 7. **Testable Deliverables**: Prefer prompts that result in functionality that can be tested end-to-end rather than partial implementations.

+8. **Sprint Document References**: Always reference the current sprint's progress report and implementation plan documents to ensure the AI Dev Agent has the most up-to-date context for the task.